Attendance monitoring

 I am a distance learning student, how is my attendance monitored?

-Whilst distance learning students are not required to be in physical attendance, departments may capture other forms of attendance, eg online supervisory meetings, or more engagement related contact, such as online learning and submissions, and email or telephone contact.
+Whilst distance learning students are not required to be in physical attendance, schools may capture other forms of attendance, eg online supervisory meetings, or more engagement related contact, such as online learning and submissions, and email or telephone contact.

 What if I'm studying at the English Language Teaching Centre (ELTC)?